LittleBigPlanet Karting: Development

 Reports of a kart racing game for PlayStation 3 called LittleBigPlanet Karting surfaced following a Sony retailer event in February 2012.
 No information had been publicly released by the publisher other than confirmation that the game is in development.
 Numerous reports from the Destination PlayStation event indicated that the game would be released alongside a PlayStation Move steering wheel peripheral and would be 3D-capable.

 LittleBigPlanet Karting was officially confirmed by Sony with an official announcement on 22 March 2012.
 Media Molecule Studio Director, Siobhan Reddy, stated "With LittleBigPlanets powerful and diverse toolset in [United Front Games] capable hands, LittleBigPlanet Karting is sure to be an adventure that both LittleBigPlanet fans and kart racing fans alike will enjoy!"
 Reports of 3D and PlayStation Move support from the Destination PlayStation event were confirmed.

-Even though LittleBigPlanet Karting carries all the signs of a simple spinoff, it's actually a brand new game with an expansive 3D world, as well as a brand new engine.
+Even though LittleBigPlanet Karting carries all the signs of a simple spinoff, it's actually a brand-new game with a more expansive 3D world, as well as a brand-new engine.
 Senior Producer, Kyle Zundel, stated that gamers can expect more than a ModNation Racers game starring Sackboy.
 "LittleBigPlanet Karting offers more karting modes than ModNation Racers, including a Battle Mode and open arena Waypoint Racing.
-In addition the LittleBigPlanet Karting level editor allows players to create more than just tracks; creators can modify game rules, create weapons, and more."
+In addition, the LittleBigPlanet Karting level editor allows players to create more than just tracks; creators can modify game rules, create weapons, and more."

-Design Director at United Front Games, William Ho, stated that the game is the sort of game that appeals to kids, including the kid buried in most grown-up gamers.
+Design Director at United Front Games, William Ho, stated that the game is "the sort of game that appeals to kids", including the kid buried in most grown-up gamers.
 "I think Kart racers appeal to the kid in everyone," William Ho told reporters.
-"There’s a universality to driving around in a go kart in fantastic places – and there’s a universality to the materials in LittleBigPlanet."
+"There's a universality to driving around in a go kart in fantastic places – and there's a universality to the materials in LittleBigPlanet."

 In May 2012, William Ho stated there were no immediate plans for a PlayStation Vita version of LittleBigPlanet Karting as "We are concentrating 100% on making the PS3 version LittleBigPlanet Karting the very best it can be".